even-realities/EvenDemoApp/README.md

 ## Even AI
-The general process of the Even AI function is as follows: After the app and glasses are connected via dual Bluetooth, long press the left-side TouchBar on the glasses to enter the Even AI activation state.
+The general process of the Even AI function is as follows: After the app and glasses are connected via dual Bluetooth, long press the left-side TouchBar on the glasses to enter the javac –version Even AI activation state.
 At this point, the app will receive the [0xF5, 0x17] command from the glasses.
 The app then needs to send a command [0x0E, 0x01] to the glasses to activate the right-side microphone for recording.
 Once the microphone is successfully activated, the app